 “Greenwashing involves companies either misleading consumers about the green credentials of a product or service, or misleading consumers about the environmental performance of a company as a whole.” – Dr. Aoife Brophy, Research Lecturer at the Smith School of Enterprise and the Environment at the University of Oxford

 In this Green Business Bureau article, we define corporate greenwash.
-We explain why it’s intentionally used but how this is risky business.
-We will reveal the seven sins of corporate greenwash.
+We explain why it’s intentionally used and how this is risky business.
+We will then reveal the seven sins of corporate greenwash.
 By knowing these seven sins you’ll be able to identify greenwash and prevent its use.

 What is corporate greenwash?

-Corporate greenwash is a marketing tactic.
-Organizations will pump more money and time to promote themselves as environmentally friendly, relative to the actual time and money spent on minimizing their environmental impact.
+Corporate greenwash is the exaggeration of a companies financial performance, either done intentionally as a marketing tactic, or unintentionally via ineffective communicaton.
+Organizations guilty of greenwash will pump more money and time into promoting themselves as environmentally friendly, relative to the actual time and money spent on minimizing their environmental impact.

 Why do businesses intentionally use corporate greenwash?